flaneurette/Health-Library/Documents/Electronics/Wiring/README.md

 Humans make mistakes.
 If wires are not connected properly, devices may malfunction, have a shorter lifespan, or cause issues such having live wires on switches.
 While this is rare, it would be useful to check the wiring of sockets in the house.

 You could buy a simple device/gadget that checks this, but cheap ones may not be very good.
 Especially if sockets miss ground.

-The best way is to inspect visually.
+The best way is to inspect **visually.**

-0. Wear gloves.
-1. Before checking sockets, check the main switchingboard. **be very carefull here**.
-Don't touch anything here.
-Just look and notice if each channel is consistently wired (notice the color pairs) if it is, then you can check the order of the sockets.
+---

+## Safe Socket Pre-Check Workflow

+1. Wear insulated gloves before touching anything.

+2. Inspect the main switching board first

+   * Do not touch any components or terminals.
+   * Just look and notice the wiring: each circuit should have consistent color pairs (live and neutral) across all outlets in the same group.
+   * Look for neat, clearly connected wires — no loose strands or discoloration.

+3. Document the switching board

-2. Make a photograph of the main switching board, especially if you opened it (wire details are important).
-Store this photo, and keep it for reference.
+   * Take a clear photograph of the wiring, especially if you opened the panel.
-3. Look at the photo and make sure all wirepairs are equal for all groups.
-4. All color pairs, on each group, should be similarly wired.
-If it isn't, then consult a electro-technician, do not try to fix this yourself.
+   * Store the photo safely; it will be invaluable for reference if you remodel or troubleshoot later.

+4. Verify consistency of wire pairs

+   * Compare all circuits in the group.
+   * Ensure each color pair (e.g., brown/blue in EU, black/white in US) is connected the same way.
+   * Any discrepancy is a warning sign.

+5. If wiring is inconsistent

+   * Do not attempt to fix it yourself.
+   * Call a licensed electro-technician.

+6. Once verified, you can move on to checking individual sockets.

+---

+Why this is effective

+* Helps prevent accidents before opening sockets.
+* Ensures you don’t accidentally test a miswired or dangerous circuit.
+* Creates a visual record for future work or remodeling.

+---

 ## EU sockets